 You might already have a larger promotion that you're marketing through other channels to use, but make sure you keep your email marketing short, sweet and clear for your customers.
 Don't overload or confuse them with too much information.

 The best way to get the most efficient results is to narrow your list by filtering out customers according to criteria you know would exclude them.
 Here are some quick tips on filters you can use:

 - By date — if your records show they just purchased your product or service recently they might not be likely to do again so soon

 - By product type — if your database shows previous purchase history you can filter out people who haven't bought that type of product or service

 - By location — if they are far enough away they might not be likely to make the long trip to your store especially if your promotion is for a short-term sale that's soon

 This is why it is important to keep good, thorough, and accurate records in your database.
 The better record keeping you manage in your database, the more targeted and efficient your email marketing can be so you spend your campaign budget wisely.
-For more great information about email marketing read our articles “Using Email to Market Your Business” and “72% of People Prefer This to Social Media, or contact us to learn how you can get started.
+For more great information about email marketing read our articles “Using Email to Market Your Business” or contact us to learn how you can get started.